ifduyue/python-xxhash/README.rst

     >>> int(h.hexdigest(), 16)
     17241709254077376921

-Besides xxh32/xxh64 mentioned above, oneshot functions are also provided.
-By using oneshot functions we can avoid creating XXH32/64_state on heap.
+Besides xxh32/xxh64 mentioned above, oneshot functions are also provided, so we can avoid creating XXH32/64 state on heap.

     | xxh32_digest(bytes, seed)
     | xxh32_intdigest(bytes, seed)